-Performed by cutting a tiny incision (so small the patient may not need sutures) into the fatty area, a small laser is used to “melt” the fat cells in the area and then, very gently, the doctor suctions out the liquefied fat, with results showing almost immediately.
+Performed by making a tiny incision (so small the patient may not need sutures) into the fatty area, a small laser is used to “melt” the fat cells in the area and then, very gently, the doctor suctions out the liquefied fat, with results showing almost immediately.
 Laser liposuction procedures can be performed on nearly any area of the body containing stubborn pockets of fat, including, but not limited to: the face, arms, stomach, butt, and legs.
 Ideal candidates for laser assisted liposuction will be people who are not obese, do not have medical disorders such as liver, kidney, heart, or skin conditions, and those who are not pregnant.

 The newest kid on the block is Radio Frequency [Assisted] liposuction, or RFALipo procedure is performed by small needle punctures, so no sutures will be needed.
 The first probe liquefies the fat by radiofrequency, and a second probe is used to monitor temperature to avoid being burned and damaged.
 RFAL doesn’t liquefy the fat as quickly as laser liposuction does, so it may take longer to perform the procedure.
 Radio Frequency Liposuction causes the most skin tightening with any liposuction procedure.
 To compare skin tightening traditional or tumescent Liposuction and cause an average 8-10% skin surface contraction.
 Laser Assisted Laser Liposuction or laser liposuction causes an average of 15% skin surface contraction after the procedure.
 However, RFALipo or Radio Frequency Assisted Liposuction results in an average of 35% skin surface area contraction after the procedure.
 That is 3 -4 times the skin contraction of other liposuction treatments.